Hal Mumme: Jackson State

 On December 17, 2017, Mumme joined Jackson State as offensive coordinator.
 After only three games into the 2018 season, he announced his resignation "to pursue other professional opportunities"; at the time, the 1–2 Tigers were averaging 13.6 points per game.

 Dallas Renegades

 In November 2018, Mumme joined the Memphis Express of the Alliance of American Football in November, but left the team after less than two weeks.

 On May 16, 2019, Bob Stoops hired Mumme as the offensive coordinator for the Dallas Renegades of the XFL.
 During a game on March 1, 2020, Mumme was injured in a collision with a player on the sideline, prompting Stoops to promote offensive line coach Jeff Jagodzinski to offensive coordinator, though Mumme remained with the team as an advisor.

 The Spring League

 In April 2021, Mumme was announced as the head coach of the Linemen, competing in The Spring League North Division in Indianapolis.
 The Linemen defeated the Jousters in the Mega Bowl 26–23 on June 19.

-Centenary College Gentlemen
+Centenary

-On July 8, 2025, Mumme was announced as the offensive coordinator and quarterbacks coach of the Gents.
+On July 8, 2025, Mumme was announced as the offensive coordinator and quarterbacks coach at Centenary College of Louisiana, an NCAA Division III school in Shreveport, Louisiana.

+Indianapolis Capitols

+On February 25, 2026, Mumme was announced as the head coach and managing partner for the Indianapolis Capitols of the Continental Football League (COFL).
+The Capitols suspended operations shortly before the 2026 season, by which time Mumme was no longer involved with the franchise.
+Mike Vanderjagt would eventually replace Mumme.